imehrdadmahdavi/map-reduce-inverted-index/README.md

 **NOTE**: Please disable the billing for the cluster when you are not using it.
 Leaving it running will cost extra credits.
 #### Upload data to Google Cloud Storage

 Download the dataset from this [link](https://drive.google.com/drive/u/1/folders/1Z4KyalIuddPGVkIm6dUjkpD_FiXyNIcq) and unzip the contents.
-You will find two folders inside named ‘development’ and ‘full data’. ‘development’ data can be used for development and testing purposes.
+You will find two folders inside named 'development' and 'full data'. 'development' data can be used for development and testing purposes.

-Click on ‘Dataproc’ in the left navigation menu under .
+Click on 'Dataproc' in the left navigation menu under .
 Next, locate the address of the default Google cloud storage staging bucket for your cluster.

 Go to the storage section in the left navigation bar and select your cluster’s default bucket from the list of buckets.
 Click on the `Upload Folder` button and upload the `dev_data` folder and `full_data` folder individually.